Build a receiver

 jaegertracing/all-in-one:1.41

-Once the container is up and running, you can access Jaeger UI by: http://localhost:16686/
+Once the container is up and running, you can access Jaeger UI via this URL: http://localhost:16686/

-Now, create a Collector config file named config.yaml to set up the Collector’s components and pipelines.
+Now, create a Collector config file named config.yaml to set up the Collector components and pipelines.

 touch config.yaml

-For now, you just need a basic traces pipeline with the otlp receiver, the otlp and debug1 exporters, and optionally the batch processor.
+For now, you just need a basic traces pipeline with the otlp receiver and the otlp and debug exporters.
 Here is what your config.yaml file should look like:

 config.yaml